changtk07/CG-21-Fall/Assignment_1/REPORT.md

 This function writes a list of points to `filename`.

-## Results
+## Screenshots
-Here's the result of convex hull:
+Here's the screenshots of convex hull.
+As shown all points lies within the convex hull constructed:

 ![](img/convex_hull.png?raw=true)

-And the result of points in side:
+And the screenshots of point_in_side.
+As shown, all points are inside the polygon:

 ![](img/inside.png?raw=true)